fmarani/blog/posts/text-classification-in-python.md

 date = "2012-03-21 22:44:23+00:00"
-title = "Text classification in Python" tags = ["nltk", "python", "text analysis"]
+title = "Text classification in Python" tags = ["nltk", "python", "text analysis"] description = "Building a simple classifier with NLTK and machine learning"
 +++

 Python and NLTK form quite a good platform to do text analysis.
 There is a lot of information on Internet, nevertheless i have not found a clean and simple example of a classifier.
 Text classifiers come from techniques such as Natural Language Processing and Machine Learning, in fact i think they are exactly in the middle of these.